Google identifies ‘top 10 traits’ of managers through 10-year research

 Using comments from the annual employee survey and a series of double blind interviews with the best and worst managers to find illustrative examples of how these two groups behaved differently, they discovered the following 10 desirable management behaviours.

 - Empowers the team and does not micromanage

-- Creates an inclusive team environment, showing concern for success and wellbeing is productive and results-oriented
+- Creates an inclusive team environment, showing concern for success and wellbeing

 - Is a good communicator – listens and shares information